Different people will provide help and support throughout your time being looked after in the care system.

-Your social worker will make plans with you, so that you have all the things that you need while you are being looked after.
-They will visit you at least every six weeks and, if you are looked after for more than twelve months, then your social worker will visit you at least every three months to make sure that you are getting on okay.
-You can talk to them about anything – if you’re having problems, are worried about something, or if you just fancy a chat! – and discuss the plans that are being made for you.
+Your social worker will make plans with you to make sure you have all the things that you need while you are looked after.
+They will visit you at least every six weeks at first.
+If you are looked after for more than twelve months, then your social worker will visit you at least every three months to make sure that you are getting on okay.
+You can talk to them at other times, about anything – if you’re having problems, are worried about something, or if you just fancy a chat! – and discuss the plans that are being made for you.

 Your social worker will also work with you and your family to try to make it possible for you to go home when the time is right.
 They want you to be safe and happy wherever you are living.